 It is always great to see colors and vibrance in every frame, upholding a reasonable degree of realism while also having a satisfying amount of punch.
 On most occasions, if not all, the all-purpose metering is doing a decent job of making accurate exposures, meaning it was infrequent I needed to dial in any exposure compensation.

-Pictures were taken throughout the lens’ focal length display the right level of detail, especially again in perfect lighting.
+Pictures were taken throughout the lens’s focal length display the right level of detail, especially in perfect lighting.

 There are ample options for excellent filters and effects that you can use via the Creative Styles or Picture Effects setting.
 It is best to explore with them to see which you prefer, but always remember, since the camera does not shoot in raw format, whatsoever you shoot with, you cannot remove at a later date.

 - Long-Range Zoom

 - Image stabilization